-From a strict terminology stand point, it could be argued that there is really only such thing as a microphone plug.
-Microphones output signal and their connectors (whether XLR, TRS, or otherwise) are plug-style male connectors.
+From a strict terminology standpoint, it could be argued that there is really only such thing as a microphone plug.
+Microphones output audio signals, and their connectors (whether XLR, TRS, or otherwise) are plug-style male connectors.

 So microphones themselves only have connector plugs.
 But what about the inputs we plug microphones into?
 These mic inputs (for example, the pictured mic inputs of the True Systems Precision 8 preamplifier) are often considered microphone jacks.
 These mic inputs could also be of the phone connector variety (or any other mic connection type).